tusharlikestocode/Job_Search_Engine/README.md

-# Frontend Assignment by WeekDay
+# Frontend Project by WeekDay

 ### Instructions to run: